lilendian0x00/xray-knife/README.md

 ---

 `xray-knife` is a versatile multi-tool that streamlines the process of working with proxy configurations.
-Whether you need to test a list of servers for latency and speed, run a local proxy that automatically rotates to the fastest outbound, or scan for optimal edge IPs, `xray-knife` provides a robust and efficient solution.
+With its persistent database, it serves as a central hub for all your proxy needs, from managing subscription links to finding the fastest and most reliable connections.

 ## ✨ Key Features

-- **🖥️ Modern Web UI**: Manage all features—proxy, testing, and scanning—through an intuitive, browser-based graphical interface with real-time logs and results.
+- **🛡️ Secure Web UI**: Manage all features through an intuitive, browser-based interface protected by secure JWT authentication.
+On first run, it automatically generates a `root` user with a secure random password.

+- **🗄️ Centralized Database**: All data, including subscription links, configurations, and scan results, is now stored in a persistent SQLite database (`~/.xray-knife/xray-knife.db`).

+- **📚 Full Subscription Management**: A new `subs` command allows you to add, fetch, list, and remove subscription links, populating your central configuration library.

 - **🚀 Dual-Core Engine**: Seamlessly works with both `xray-core` and `sing-box`, automatically selecting the right core for each configuration type (VLESS, VMess, Trojan, Shadowsocks, Hysteria2, WireGuard, etc.).

-- **🔬 Advanced Proxy Tester**: Concurrently test thousands of configs for real latency, download/upload speed, and real IP information.
-Output results in clean `txt` or `csv` formats.
+- **🔬 Advanced Proxy Tester**: Concurrently test hundreds of configs for real latency, speed, and IP location.
+Test from a file or pull directly from your database using powerful filters.

-- **🔄 Auto-Rotating Proxy**: Run a local SOCKS/HTTP proxy that automatically finds the fastest, working outbound from your list and rotates it on a schedule or on-demand.
+- **🔄 Auto-Rotating Proxy**: Run a local SOCKS/HTTP proxy that automatically finds the fastest, working outbound from your database and rotates it on a schedule or on-demand.

-- **🌐 Powerful IP Scanner**: Discover optimal Cloudflare edge IPs (or other providers) by scanning entire CIDR ranges for latency and speed, helping you find the best connection points.
+- **🌐 Powerful IP Scanner**: Discover optimal Cloudflare edge IPs by scanning entire CIDR ranges for latency and speed.
+Results are saved to the database for future use.

-- **🔎 Universal Config Parser**: Decode any configuration link into a human-readable breakdown or generate a full, clean `xray-core` compatible JSON file for debugging or manual use.
+- **🔎 Universal Config Parser**: Decode any configuration link into a human-readable breakdown or generate a full, clean `xray-core` compatible JSON file.

-- **📚 Subscription Manager**: Add, fetch, list, and remove subscription links, storing all configurations in a central database.

-- **💻 Cross-Platform**: A single, dependency-free binary available for Linux, Windows, macOS, and Android.

 ## 📦 Installation